Enterprise Facility Portfolio Operations

 Results reflect specific client contexts.
 Portfolio size, baseline condition, data availability, and organizational complexity vary.
 Outcomes from your engagement will reflect your specific situation.

-Based on what the assessment surfaces, the right diagnostic engagement is selected.
-If alarm management is the primary leverage point, the Operational Maturity Assessment provides a full operational diagnostic.
-If the maintenance program has already collapsed, the Preventive Maintenance Program Assessment delivers focused, surgical attention.
-If a capital cycle is approaching, the Capital Planning Diagnostic ensures investment decisions are grounded in performance data, not asset age.
-Each engagement is scoped and deliverable-based, targeting a transformation roadmap within approximately 60 days, subject to data availability and stakeholder access.
+Based on what the baseline surfaces, the right diagnostic engagement is selected.
+If the initial findings reveal systemic issues across multiple dimensions, the Operational Maturity Assessment provides a broad sweep across those domains.
+The Preventive Maintenance Program Assessment delivers focused, surgical attention to programs that have collapsed.
+The Capital Planning Diagnostic provides the path for investment decisions to be grounded in performance data, not asset age.
+Each engagement is scoped and deliverable-based.

-For clients who want experienced advisory continuity through implementation, the Transformation Advisory provides that engagement.
+For clients who want experienced continuity through implementation, the Transformation Advisory provides that engagement.
 I work alongside your teams and vendors to keep the transformation aligned with the diagnostic findings, surface organizational obstacles before they derail progress, and ensure the work stays on track.
-This is not a managed service and not a technical implementation contract.
-It is sustained advisory engagement through a complex change, for clients who want that support.
+Rather than a managed service, or a technical implementation contract, this provides sustained advisory through a complex change as needed.

 Founder & Principal